wlfrii/lib_layer_renderer/README.md

 Currently, this library is modularized for rendering shapes, model, vertices, and graph based on OpenGL.

+## Requirements

++ [lib_math](https://github.com/wlfrii/lib_math) - which can be found in my git repository and includes some useful calculation utilities.
++ [gl_util](https://github.com/wlfrii/learn_OpenGL/tree/main/gl_util) - which can be found in my git repository and includes some rearranged interfaces for rendering on GLFW window.

+Some other requirements can be found in the two required modules above.

 ## Brief Introduction

 The currently supported layer type include